Resident Evil 1.5

 Resident Evil 1.5 is the unofficial name given to a canceled prototype of the 1998 survival horror game Resident Evil 2.
 It was developed by Capcom for the PlayStation, directed by Hideki Kamiya and produced by Shinji Mikami.

 Resident Evil 2 entered development a month after the completion of Resident Evil in early 1996.
 It featured the biker Elza Walker, rather than Claire Redfield, as the playable character alongside the police officer Leon S. Kennedy.
 It reached 60–80% completion before development was restarted.

 With rumors of leaked builds circulating since the 1990s, Resident Evil 1.5 became the focus of fans and video game preservationists to obtain and release a copy to the public.
-Purchased by a small group of fans in 2011 from a video game collector and kept private, a half-finished version was leaked online in 2013.
+Purchased by a small group of fans in 2011 from a video game collector and kept private, a half-finished version leaked online in 2013.
 While it is theorized that Capcom possesses a more complete version of the game, it has never been shared in any capacity.
 Despite its unofficial status, 1.5s existence has been publicly referenced by Capcom, who included Elza's motorcycle suit as an unlockable costume for Claire in Resident Evil 2s remake.